 How to Ask a Home Seller to Pay a Closing Cost Credit

-How Much Do Buyers Need for a Closing Cost Credit?
+How Much Can a Closing Cost Credit Be?

-Say the purchase price is $300,000.
-If the maximum allowable credit is $9,000, buyers should not ask a seller to give them $10,000 because their lender most likely will not allow that amount.
-Plus, if a buyer's closing costs add up to $8,000, for example, there is $1,000 of unused credit that could be applied if the buyer's agent and lender used a little ingenuity.
-They can buy down the interest rate if nothing else.
+Say the purchase price of a home is $300,000 and the maximum credit the lender allows is 3 percent, or $9,000—but the closing costs end up totaling 2 percent or $8,000.
+The $8,000 is all the lender would officially allow, although that $1,000 of unused credit could be applied if the buyer's agent and lender used a little ingenuity—buying down the interest rate if nothing else.

-The number one way many buyers get the sellers to pay a closing cost credit is by increasing the sales price to cover the additional expense.
-For example, let's say the sales price is $300,000, and the buyers need 3 percent of the purchase price.
+The primary way many buyers get the sellers to pay a closing cost credit is by agreeing to a higher purchase price.
+For example, let's say a home is listed at $300,000 and the buyers are figuring on 3 percent in closing costs.
 If you were to divide the sales price by .97, that would equal $309,278.
 So, a buyer would offer that amount (maybe rounding it up to $310,000), contingent on receiving a $9,278 credit.
 Even with paying that credit, the seller still nets $300,000.

-The drawback to this approach is what happens if the home does not appraise by the buyer's lender at $310,000?
-If there is no provision for this in the purchase contract, the seller could be stuck paying a credit from a lower sales price and netting much less than the seller anticipated.
+The drawback to this approach comes if the buyer's lender does not appraise the home at $310,000.
+If there is no provision for this in the purchase contract, the seller could be stuck paying a credit based on the higher sales price and netting less than anticipated.